CeriW/Battleship/README.md

 - The Jest tests should form part of a CI/CD pipeline to enable me to determine where things have broken or degraded along the way.
 - It should use Git version control
 - It should be publicly viewable online using Netlify (I have found this much more flexible than Github pages in the past).
+- It should be set up with Google Analytics